BlueBrain/Atlas-Download-Tools/docs/source/getting_started.rst

 facts about the logic of :code:`download_dataset`.

 - Coronal section is approximate and is implied by a single point :code:`p_detection_xy`
-- The downsampling factor :code:`downsample_ref` determined the final shape the displacement field.
-By default its 25
+- The downsampling factor :code:`downsample_ref` determines the final shape of the displacement field.
+By default it is 25.
-- The registration process is implemented locally to avoid extremely slow per pixel API calls
+- The synchronization process is implemented locally to avoid extremely slow per pixel API calls